RoboJackets/membership-agreement/agreement.md

 fire extinguishers must be immediately available whenever flammables are being handled.
 At least one other person must be within talking distance when any chemicals or flammables are being used.
 7. Machine tools are to be used properly by trained individuals.
 Leaving the machine clean is a part of using the machine properly.
-Any malfunctions or damage to the machines that render them unsafe for continued use must be marked "DOWN" in the Shared User Management System ("SUMS") and immediately reported by email to ​[scc@me.gatech.edu][sccrt].
+Any malfunction or damage to the machines that renders them unsafe for continued use must be marked "DOWN" in the Shared User Management System ("SUMS") and immediately reported by email to ​[scc@me.gatech.edu][sccrt].
 If a malfunction occurs, but the machine can still be used safely (for example, if the probe is damaged on the Haas), do not mark it "DOWN" but report it by email to ​[scc@me.gatech.edu][sccrt].